cpaul-mech/startup/notes.md

 If I did it right, I should be using the free tier of aws, and if something crazy happens they might charge me a little, but it should not be a whole lot of charges.

 Apparently we need to pay for a domain name!!
-How exciting
+How exciting NS means name server records.
+SOA stands for start of authority records.
+It is generally recommended to not edit these records, because they are essential for the proper functioning of AWS servers.

+My website can be accessed through http://cosmic-8-ball.click Isn't that exciting!!!

 ## Caddy